microchip-pic-avr-solutions/matlab-lvmc-dspic33ck256mp508-foc-opticalencoder/README.md

 ### 2.2	Software Tools Used for Testing the MATLAB/Simulink Model
 1. MPLAB X IDE and IPE (v6.0)
 2. XC16 compiler (v2.00)
-3. MATLAB R2022a
+3. MATLAB R2022b
 4. Required MATLAB add-on packages
     -	Simulink
     -	Simulink Coder
-    -	Stateflow
     -	MATLAB Coder
-    -	Embedded Coder (v7.8)
+    -	Embedded Coder (v7.9)
-    -	MPLAB Device blocks for Simulink (v3.50.24)
+    -	MPLAB Device blocks for Simulink (v3.50.35)
-    - Motor Control Blockset (v1.4)
+    - Motor Control Blockset (v1.5)

 > **_NOTE:_**
 >The software used for testing the model during release is listed above.
 It is recommended to use the version listed above or later versions for building the model.